carpentries-incubator/hpc-intro/_episodes/05-scheduler.md

 {: .output}

 You will get the output printed to your terminal as if you had just run those commands one after another.

+> ## Cancelling Commands
+>
+> You can kill a currently running task by pressing the keys <kbd>ctrl</kbd> + <kbd>c</kbd>.
+> If you just want your terminal back, but want the task to continue running you can 'background' it by pressing <kbd>ctrl</kbd> + <kbd>v</kbd>.
+> Note, a backgrounded task is still attached to your terminal session, and will be killed when you close the terminal (if you need to keep running a task after you log out, have a look at [tmux](https://support.nesi.org.nz/hc/en-gb/articles/4563511601679-tmux-Reference-sheet)).
+{: .callout}

 ## Scheduled Batch Job